 Since 2014, the Irish Family Planning Association (IFPA) has provided comprehensive medical and psychological care to women and girls in Ireland who have experienced FGM.
 The FGM Treatment Service is publicly funded which enables the IFPA to provide care to affected women and girls free of charge.

 Female genital mutilation (FGM) is a form of violence against women and girls, IPPF are working with member associations to help put a stop to the dangerous practice that affects millions of girls and women worldwide.

-On the 23rd January 2017, President Trump signed an order reinstating the Global Gag Rule (GGR).
+On 23rd January 2017, President Trump signed an order reinstating the Global Gag Rule (GGR).
 An order that has denied millions of US dollars in vital funding to organisations who did not sign the order that targets abortion.
 IPPF visited Burundi to document the impact of the GGR on the ground.